The author David Deida used to say "Chronic dissatisfaction is how you sense you are living a lie."

 Now, beneath this list, write down what you do on a daily basis in your job today.
 What are the outcomes expected by your role?
 Why do you go to work every day?
 Go ahead and write it down, now.

-Now compare the 2 lists.
+After you've finished, compare the 2 lists.
 What observations do you see?

 The reason most people are dissatisfied by what they do in life is that the outcomes of their job are not aligned with their life purpose, or what drives them to get out of bed in the morning.
 Their job and their life is a transactional relationship rather than a transcendent one.

 If we are in a job that doesn't align with that intrinsic thing, or things, we are meant to be, after some time we begin to feel a sense of discomfort with going to work every day.

 We feel increasingly bored with daily life.

 We start to feel more and more insecure.

 We feel like we are in a prison that we can't get out of, yet we don't know how we got in.